 No matter how many precautions you take, there’s still a chance you’ll be unlucky and end up with a leaky tent.
 But what if you could add a whole extra layer of protection to your tent?
 Well, you can.
 Pitching a tarpaulin above your tent reduces the amount of water coming into contact with your tent in the first place, so you’re less likely to get water entering through any weak points.

 There are heaps of heavy-duty tarpaulins on the market, but we’d recommend going for a kit that comes poles as well as ropes.
-The general steps for pitching a tarp over a tent are as follows:
+The general steps for pitching a camping tarp over a tent are as follows:

 So, are tents waterproof?
 In short, not entirely.
 However, they can do a pretty good job of keeping water out if they’re made in the right way.
 The best tents will have a combination of different water repellent coatings, and they’ll also have a solid construction that doesn’t leave any weak spots.
 When you’re shopping around, keep your eye on the HH rating, the combination of coatings used, and check that the seams are sealed and the zippers are covered.
 If possible, go for a bathtub-style groundsheet, as these are the best way to stop water from entering at ground-level.